SUMmaro400ex/server/README.md

+Jon Rose Portfolio
+===

-This is a sinatra server
+This is my coding portfolio.